 One of my first memories of Olympic swimming was watching Amy Van Dyken win four Olympic gold medals back in 1996.
 She was the first woman to accomplish this amazing feat.
 In 2014 Van Dyken broke her back in an ATV accident and became paralyzed from the waist down.
 The tragic event saddened me, but when I suddenly heard her name again a couple of years ago about her miraculous come back, I was overjoyed.
-It also surprised me to hear CBD oil played a large role in her comeback.
+It also surprised me to hear CBD oil mentioned alongside her name during her comeback.

 Amy Van Dyken’s story is heartbreaking after seeing her on top of the world in 1996 and then knowing the pain she was in after her accident.
 Her resilience and determination to deal with the obstacle of being partially paralyzed is truly inspiring.
 The opioid epidemic is rampant in the US, so her desire to ditch the oxy and figure out an alternative to deal with the pain really struck me.
-CBD tinctures and other CBD products have been reported by many in all walks of life to help manage pain.
+CBD tinctures and other CBD products have been reported by many to be meaningful.

-It is important to note that Amy Van Dyken’s experience is specific to her and she even notes that the CBD helps manage the pain but doesn’t alleviate all the pain.
+It is important to note that Amy Van Dyken’s experience is specific to her and she even notes that she still has pain.
 Put another away, it is not a magic pill.
 People want to know, do CBD edibles work?
 While I won’t speak for Amy, I think the answer is you have to try it to find out.
 The next question should likely then be; what are the side effects of cbd gummies or other CBD products?
-From personal experience and available research, there are limited if any known side effects to CBD use.

 CBD is amazingly versatile.
-You can make CBD brownies, CBD cookies, and yes even CBD gummies.
+You can make CBD brownies, cbd cookies for sale, and yes even CBD gummies.
 Amy Van Dyken uses a CBD oil in her coffee and there are dozens of other CBD products you can add to your routine to see if it works for you!